 What happens next

-We will consider your responses as we scrutinise the outline content for the Financial and Accounting T Levels.
+We will consider your responses as we scrutinise the outline content for the two pathways.